elbiop/elbiop/README.md

 - Proven team player and manager.

 ### Projects in coding and data analytics.
 - **India solar powerplants data analysis:**  &nbsp;   Proved statisticly that weather forecasts can be used to predict future power outputs using the powerplant data and machine learning.
-Also developed performance indicators for the solar power plant.   [click here to see the analysis](https://www.kaggle.com/code/elbiopea/solar-power-plant-time-series-analysis-v5-01-22)
+Also developed performance indicators for the solar power plant.   [(click here to see the analysis)](https://www.kaggle.com/code/elbiopea/solar-power-plant-time-series-analysis-v5-01-22)
 - **chemeq:** &nbsp; Python library for balancing chemical equations and calculates molecular weights for all reactants and products.
 The required imput is a single string representing the chemical equation.
+Available through: ```pip install chemeq```. [(click here to view repo)](https://github.com/elbiop/chemeq)
-- **springs add-on:** &nbsp;
+- **springs add-on:** &nbsp; Add-on for [Blender](blender.org) Capable of generating 3D meshes of three types of springs: compression, tension with hook terminals, and extension with loop terminals. they are generated **_animation ready_** with bone armatures and 4 PBR materials. [click here to view repo](https://github.com/elbiop/springs_add_on)

 - <hr size="3" nonshade>
 <p align="center">